ycgambo/shadowrocket/doc/launcher.md

 We should pass an array to Launcher and each value in this array should also be an array which specifies the config of corresponding module.

-**It's recommended to attach a name for each module config, which will help you to alias the module.**
+**It's recommended to attach a name for each module config, which will help you to alias the module.
+The default name is your module name**

 We will use this name to trace the corresponding module, so you can only use a config name once.